YinJC/uk-tex-faq/FAQ-usepsfont.md

----
-layout: page
-title: Using Adobe Type 1 fonts with TeX
+# Using Adobe Type 1 fonts with TeX
----

 In order to use any font, TeX needs a
 _metric_ file (TFM file).
 Several sets of metrics for